 - A couple of cherry tomatoes on the vine

 - Start by cooking the sweet potato.
-You can roast this is the oven for 30 minutes or quickly microwave for 5-10 minutes.
+You can roast this in the oven for 30 minutes or quickly microwave for 5 to 10 minutes.
 Make sure to prick the skin before cooking.
 Cook until it is soft enough to be mashed, but not too soggy.
 Set aside.